mikeslattery/nvim-defaults.vim/README.md

 * Make use of `if has('nvim')` to conditionally skip code in your configuration that only will work in Neovim.
 * Lua is not supported.
 * Plugins written specifically to only work for Neovim, will continue to *not* work for Vim.
-* Don't expect Vim to magically work exactly like Neovim.
-There are a lot of things out of our control.
 * This is not tested with Windows.

 ### Reporting Issues and Contributing